uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/making-a-difference/no-two-days-are-the-same.md

 Teacher training proved to be a steep learning curve for me.

->One thing I’ve realised is that when you’re training to be a teacher, it’s okay to make mistakes.
+> One thing I've realised is that when you're training to be a teacher, it's okay to make mistakes.

 Making mistakes allows you to develop strategies, techniques, and skills which you can apply to your teaching.

 Now I am fully qualified, I find working with young students and seeing them realise their own potential is powerful.
-They test you with their desire to learn and their ability to challenge your own thinking by posing questions that you haven’t even thought of.
+They test you with their desire to learn and their ability to challenge your own thinking by posing questions that you haven't even thought of.

 ###Positive learning environment: an on-going challenge